 I realized that words matter.
 Really thinking about how one person will respond to a word or phrase, and whether it conveys the meaning that you intend, is a craft — that’s enhanced by working with collaborators.

 And although I knew this one prior to the PhD, I found that data matters.
 Where did your data come from?
-Can you access the original?
+Can you access the original sources?
 What kind of people (or instruments) gathered it?
 Can you trust them?
 The quality of your data — and the suitability of the methods you choose — will impact the quality and integrity of the conclusions you generate from it.
 Awareness of these factors is essential.

 Value of Caution

 One of the biggest lessons was the most surprising.
 Early on in the PhD program I was told that my opinion didn’t count — regardless of how many years of experience I had.
 Every statement I made had to be backed up and cited, preferably using material that had been peer-reviewed by other qualified people.
-At first I was kind of offended by this… didn’t these academics have any sense of the value of actual real-world employment?
+At first I was kind of offended by this… didn’t these academics have ANY sense of the value of actual real-world employment?
 Apparently not.

 But something funny happened as I developed the habit of looking for solid references, distilling their messages, and citing them accurately: I became more careful.
 And in the evolution of my caution and attention to detail, the quality of my work — ANY work — improved tremendously.
 I was able to learn from what other people had discovered, and anticipate (and resolve) problems in advance.
 I learned that “standing on the shoulders of giants” actually means figuring out when solved problems already exist so you don’t waste time reinventing wheels.